Peripheral Nerve Radiofrequency Ablation

 What Conditions Can Be Treated with Peripheral Nerve RFA?

-• Chronic pain in the neck, back, or knees
+• Chronic neck, back, or knee pain

-• Pain caused by spondylosis (spinal arthritis) or sacroiliitis (inflammation of the sacroiliac joint)
+• Sacroiliitis (inflammation of the sacroiliac joint)

 How Does Peripheral Nerve Radiofrequency Ablation Work?